-Mr. Foster currently serves as the Executive Chairman of our Board of Directors and, prior to November 2018, served as our Chief Executive Officer.
-In November 2018, in connection with a previously announced long-term succession plan, the Board of Directors elected Mr. Hyzak as Chief Executive Officer of the Company, succeeding Mr. Foster.
-Mr. Foster is an "interested person" under Section 2(a)(19) of the 1940 Act due to his current position with the Company as Executive Chairman.
-The Board believes that Mr. Foster is currently best situated to serve as Chairman of our Board of Directors given his history with the Company, his deep knowledge of the Company's business and his extensive experience in managing private debt and equity investments in lower middle market companies and debt investments in middle market companies.
+Mr. Foster currently serves as the Chairman of our Board and a non-executive senior advisor to the Company.
+He previously served as our Executive Chairman from November 2018 until December 2021 and our Chief Executive Officer from 2007 until November 2018.
+In November 2018, in connection with a previously announced long-term succession plan, the Board elected Mr. Hyzak as Chief Executive Officer of the Company, succeeding Mr. Foster.
+Mr. Foster is an "interested person" under Section 2(a) (19) of the 1940 Act due to his current and previous positions with the Company.
+The Board believes that Mr. Foster is currently best situated to serve as Chairman of our Board given his history with the Company, his deep knowledge of the Company's business and his extensive experience in managing private debt and equity investments in lower middle market companies and debt investments in middle market companies.
 The Company's independent directors bring experience, oversight and expertise from outside the Company and industry, while Mr. Foster brings Company-specific and industry-specific experience and expertise.
-The Board believes that the current leadership structure with Mr. Foster serving as Executive Chairman of the Board promotes strategy development and execution while facilitating effective, timely communication between management and the Board and is optimal for effective corporate governance.
+The Board believes that the current leadership structure with Mr. Foster serving as Chairman of the Board promotes strategy development and execution while facilitating effective, timely communication between management and the Board and is optimal for effective corporate governance.

-Our Board of Directors has designated Arthur L. French as Lead Independent Director to preside over all executive sessions of non-management directors.
+Our Board has designated John E. Jackson as Lead Independent Director to preside over all executive sessions of non-management directors.
 In the Lead Independent Director's absence, the remaining non-management directors may appoint a presiding director by majority vote.
 The non-management directors meet in executive session without management on a regular basis.
-The Lead Independent Director also has the responsibility of consulting with management on Board and committee meeting agendas, acting as a liaison between management and the non-management directors, including maintaining frequent contact with the Executive Chairman and the Chief Executive Officer and facilitating collaboration and communication between the non-management directors and management.
-Stockholders or other interested persons may send written communications to Arthur L. French, addressed to Lead Independent Director, c/o Main Street Capital Corporation, Corporate Secretary's Office, 1300 Post Oak Blvd., 8th Floor, Houston, Texas 77056.
+The Lead Independent Director also has the responsibility of consulting with management on Board and committee meeting agendas, acting as a liaison between management and the non-management directors, including maintaining frequent contact with the Chairman and the Chief Executive Officer and facilitating collaboration and communication between the non-management directors and management.
+Stockholders or other interested persons may send written communications to John E. Jackson, addressed to Lead Independent Director, c/o Main Street Capital Corporation, Corporate Secretary's Office, 1300 Post Oak Blvd., 8th Floor, Houston, Texas 77056.